lalunamel/blog/source/_posts/2018-08-13-are-kotlin-list-operators-efficient.md

 Perhaps another reason Kotlin's list operators aren't that efficient is because they were never meant to be.
 As with all things performance related, it's not a problem until it's a problem.
 Which is to say, until you're in a situation where efficiency matters, who cares how many times you're running a for loop?

-_Maybe_ Kotlin has a less efficient list type for small amounts of data, and a different list type for very large amounts of data? _Maybe_ the language implementors made a conscious decision to separate efficient operations into their own special concept?
+_Maybe_ Kotlin has a less efficient list type for small amounts of data, and a different list type for very large amounts of data? _Maybe_ the language implementers made a conscious decision to separate efficient operations into their own special concept?

 Next time, we'll take a look at the internals of [Sequence](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.sequences/-sequence/index.html) - a list type that does just that!